macsual/docs/docs/octopus-rest-api/octopus.server.exe-command-line/configure.md

                                integration is enabled.
       --AzureDevOpsBaseUrl=VALUE
-                             Set the base url for the Azure DevOps organization or collection.
+                             Set the base url for the Azure DevOps organization or collection or project.
       --AzureDevOpsPersonalAccessToken=VALUE
-                             A Personal Access Token authorized to read scopes 'Build' and 'Work items', added under User Settings.
+                             A Personal Access Token (PAT) authorized to read scopes 'Build' and 'Work items', added under User Settings.
       --GitHubIsEnabled=VALUE